nanocurrency/nano-docs/docs/releases/upcoming-features.md

 ### Recent Page Updates

+**2019-07-30**

+* Moved Local account priority bootstrapping item into Research section with unknown feature target.
+Updates related to this are targeted for V20: better prioritization of bootstrap accounts using a pre-calculated list of high depth accounts packaged with the node release

+??? info "Other past changes"

 	**2019-07-11**

 	* Moved V19 items into new Completed section
 	* Moved targeted V20 items into In Progress section

-??? info "Other past changes"
 	**2019-07-05**

 	* Confirmed-only bootstrapping removed from list - the complexity and effort level of this feature for the provided benefits didn't align to implement on its own at this time.
 Situations that may warrant such a change, including long strings of forked blocks, will be monitored on the network and if seen, this feature will be reevaluated for inclusion in the future.